skhunDC/PulseHub/README.md

 3. **Deploy**
    Use [clasp](https://github.com/google/clasp) to push `Code.gs` and `index.html` to Apps Script.

 The app loads Tailwind from CDN when run locally and falls back to a pre-built stylesheet in production.
-All UI text shows English first with the Spanish translation beneath it.
+Frame titles display Spanish translations beneath the English text while the date, time and weather appear only in English.
 Editing frames is restricted to Chrome users whose Google account matches one of the emails in `Code.gs`.